slqy123/ASMRManager/README.md

   -r, --rate TEXT                 rating interval
   -s, --sell TEXT                 selling interval -pr, --price TEXT               pirce interval
-  -p, --page INTEGER              page of the search result  [default: 1] -s, --subtitle / -ns, --no-subtitle
-                                  if the ASMR has subtitle(中文字幕)  [default:
+  --all / --select                download all RJs  [default: select] -p, --page INTEGER              page of the search result  [default: 1] --subtitle / --no-subtitle      if the ASMR has subtitle(中文字幕)  [default:
                                   no-subtitle]
   -o, --order [create_date|rating|release|dl_count|price|rate_average_2dp|review_count|id|nsfw|random]
                                   ordering of the search result  [default:
                                   release]
+  --asc / --desc                  ascending or descending --force / --check-db            force download even if the RJ id exists in
+                                  database,or by default, RJ already in the database will be skipped --replace / --no-replace        replace the file if it exists  [default: no- replace]
+  --filter / --no-filter          filter out the files to download, rules are
-  --asc / --desc                  ascending or descending -h, --help                      Show this message and exit.
+                                  in the config file  [default: filter] -h, --help                      Show this message and exit.
 ```